bluegreensea/TheOtherRoles-zh_TW/README.zh_tw.md

 4. Launch the game via Steam

 # Custom Servers and 10+ Players
 We always recommend you to play on custom servers rather than on the official ones.
 If you want to play with more than 10 players in one lobby, you're required to use a custom server.
-Credits for the original implementation that allowed 10+ player lobbies go to the creaters of the [CrowdedMod](https://github.com/CrowdedMods/CrowdedMod).
+Credits for the original implementation that allowed 10+ player lobbies go to the creators of the [CrowdedMod](https://github.com/CrowdedMods/CrowdedMod).

 **Setup the Clients:**
 1. Open the region menu where you can choose between the different regions